emmahsax/Choir_ScriptEditor_Code/README.md

 This code is designed to be part of a private Google spreadsheet to be used for UMM's Concert Choir in managing the rentals of choir dresses and tuxes.

+## Licensing

+For information on licensing, please see [LICENSE](https://github.com/emmahsax/Choir_ScriptEditor_Code/blob/main/LICENSE.md).

+## Code of Conduct

+When interacting with this repository, please follow [Contributor Covenant's Code of Conduct](https://contributor-covenant.org).

 ## Archival Notice

 This repository has been archived and designated as read-only.
 From GitHub's documentation: